peacefulpixel/articles/articles/the-issue-of-null/article.md

 ### How modern languages handle nullability

-In the more modern languages than Java or C#, we may find some decent improvements when we work with nulls.
+In the more modern languages than Java, we may find some decent improvements when we work with nulls.
 These improvements might be convenient ways to avoid nullability or cases when we get NPEs.

 #### Kotlin